geoffcoutts/chattyApp/README.md

 ### Usage

-Chatty can be started with "npm run start" in your terminal.
+Chatty can be started with "npm run start" in your terminal from the chattyApp folder and the chatty_server folder.
+Requires two instances of the terminal.

 ### Dependencies